cpetrich/counterfeit_DS18B20/README.md

 - Initial Scratchpad: 50/05/55/AA/7F/FF/0C/10/AF
 - Example topmark: ZHHXDZ HX18B20 24+6
 - Example topmark: JSMSEMI 18B20 3X31
 - Example topmark: HT18B20 ARTZ #465142
 - Indent mark: *none*

+### Family <t.b.d.>: Preliminarily assigned group
+***Obtained neither chips nor probes in 2019.
+Obtained a single chip in 2024***

+*This family was preliminarily added to the list in 2024 and may actually be related to Family G.*

+* ROM patterns \[5\]: 28-tt-tt-tt-tt-tt-tt-crc (probably random)
+* Scratchpad register ``<byte 6> = 0x0C`` at power up, and ``<byte 6> = 0x10 – (<byte 0> & 0x0f)`` after temperature conversion, \[5\].
+* Does not return data on undocumented function codes 0x68 and 0x93 or any other function codes \[5\].
+* Default alarm register settings differ from Family A1 (``0x55`` and ``0xAA``) \[5\].
+* Contains a large buffer capacitor such that a 100 ms power cycle is too short to reset the scratchpad register, \[5\].
+* The one sample investigated had a temperature offset of -0.12 °C at 0 °C \[5\].
+Noise of the sensor was comparable to sensors of other Families \[5\].
+* Polling after function code 0x44 indicates 101 ms, 141 ms, 198 ms, and 279 ms at a resolution of 9, 10, 11, and 12 bits, respectively, i.e. a factor of 1.4 rather than a factor of 2 between the resolution settings \[5\].
+* In principle, the sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].
+	- Switch back-and-forth between parasitic power and normal power is not reliably indicated by the sensor \[5\].
+* Leaves data line floating if conversion is interrupted by reading scratchpad register in parasite power mode and will report conversion result if queried afterwards. \[5\].

+- Example ROM: 28-0C-80-53-5C-AA-8E-A2
+- Initial Scratchpad: 50/05/55/AA/7F/FF/0C/10/AF
+- Example topmark: HT18B20 ARTZ #465142
+- Indent mark: *none*